LikithDcunha/SQL-Challenge/README.md

 ## Queries Overview
-Please browse the main directory and [Results/] directory to find specific results and their queries.
+Please browse the main directory and Results directory to find specific results and their queries.

 ## How to Use